 This is what I’m referring to as your Sufficient Calorie Requirement (SCR).
 The usual advice from meat-heads is to work out how many calories your body needs for the first 3 factors above, than add on about 500 extra calories per day for no.4 – Repair & Growth.

 No wonder almost everyone looking to ‘bulk up’ is just getting fatter.
 Folks, there are only 600 calories in a pound of muscle (compared to fat’s 3500 per pound).

 500 extra calories per day for growth alone comes to 3500 extra calories per week.
-Unless you honestly believe that you’re going to build just under 6lbs of muscle every single week (3500/6 = 5.83), you can EXPECT to get fatter.
+Unless you honestly believe that you’re going to build a few pounds of muscle every single week (this isn’t possible), you can EXPECT to get fatter.

 RMR = 370 + (21.6 x lean weight in kg)